St Albans Park

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-St Albans Park's median income among taxpayers was $51,160 in financial year 2023, according to ATO data aggregated by AreaSearch.
-The suburb's average income stood at $60,406 during the same period.
-These figures compare to Rest of Vic.'s median and average incomes of $50,954 and $62,728 respectively.
-Based on a Wage Price Index growth rate of 8.25% since financial year 2023, estimated median and average incomes for St Albans Park as of September 2025 would be approximately $55,381 and $65,389 respectively.
-Census 2021 income data indicates that incomes in St Albans Park fall between the 19th and 21st percentiles nationally.
-In this suburb, 31.4% of individuals (1,514 people) have incomes ranging from $1,500 to $2,999, which is consistent with broader regional trends showing 30.3% in the same income category.
-Housing affordability pressures are severe in St Albans Park, with only 84.4% of income remaining after housing costs, ranking at the 22nd percentile nationally.
+St Albans Park's income level is below the national average according to the latest ATO data aggregated by AreaSearch for financial year 2023.
+The suburb's median income among taxpayers is $51,160 and the average income stands at $60,406.
+These figures compare to Regional Vic.'s median of $50,954 and average of $62,728 respectively.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for St Albans Park would be approximately $55,381 (median) and $65,389 (average) as of September 2025.
+Census 2021 income data shows household, family and personal incomes in St Albans Park all fall between the 19th and 21st percentiles nationally.
+The data shows 31.4% of the population (1,514 individuals) fall within the $1,500 - 2,999 income range, consistent with broader trends across the region showing 30.3% in the same category.
+Housing affordability pressures are severe in St Albans Park, with only 84.4% of income remaining, ranking at the 22nd percentile.

 Frequently Asked Questions - Income